 The initvm will open port 7587 on localhost.
 This is used by the elbe tools on your host to communicate with the initvm.

-The ELBE XML file contains an archive which is extracted into the root-filesystem during the image generation phase.
+The ELBE XML file can contain an archivedir which is copied into the root-filesystem during the image generation phase.

 Adding packages to the “list of packages to install”¶